gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 overly fond of heights.

 And yes, I finally got to see the ocean.
-Wave after wave, with the gulls overhead and that salt-rot smell in my nostrils…  Horses cannot cry, but we can mourn.
+Wave after wave, with the gulls overhead and that smell in my nostrils…  Horses cannot cry, but we can mourn.
 I waded in up to my knees and said a prayer for Finger, then turned north and carried Oro to his duty.

 A year to the day, we returned to Coriandel.
 I was in his coronation parade, the royal mount I had dreamed of being.
 I had gilt tassels in my mane and a